 - 4.1 Not infrequently, complaints may be received by schools which relate to a background of conflict between estranged parents.
 Schools are required by law to engage with the parents of pupils but in certain circumstances it may prove difficult to establish which parties in fact legally hold parental responsibility, as several adults may make such a claim in respect of an individual child. - 4.2 Schools are also expected to navigate complex living arrangements, particularly for children who may be living in social care, where once again the issue of parental responsibility may not be entirely clear. - 4.3 In such cases, schools may wish to seek guidance from the relevant government website which contains specific advice for schools to understand their obligations and duties, as recognised by education law, in relation to the rights and responsibilities of parents.
 This guidance can be located at:

-www.gov.uk/government/publications/dealing-with-issues-relating-to-parentalresponsibility/understanding-and-dealing-with-issues-relating-to-parental-responsibility point where the final stage of the school-based process has been exhausted (see section 14).
+www.gov.uk/government/publications/dealing-with-issues-relating-to-parentalresponsibility/understanding-and-dealing-with-issues-relating-to-parental-responsibility

 5. Unreasonable ('serial or persistent') and anonymous complaints